Ptalat2/PacMan/README.md

 1. Player will become invisible for 5 seconds
 2. No ghost can harm Pac-Man for 5 seconds

+logisitics:
+1. Move with arrow keys(up down left and right)

 ***The power up is the greek token located on the lower right of canvas***